hashicorp/terraform/docs/resource-instance-change-lifecycle.md

 ## Import Behavior

-The main resource instance change lifecycle is concerned with objects whose entire lifecycle is driven through Terraform, including the initial creation of the object.
+The main resource instance change lifecycle is concerned with objects whose entire lifecycle is driven through mnptu, including the initial creation of the object.

-As an aid to those who are adopting Terraform as a replacement for existing processes or software, Terraform also supports adopting pre-existing objects to bring them under Terraform's management without needing to recreate them first.
+As an aid to those who are adopting mnptu as a replacement for existing processes or software, mnptu also supports adopting pre-existing objects to bring them under mnptu's management without needing to recreate them first.

 When using this facility, the user provides the address of the resource